-Print out pictures of fish your children like, or use plastic fish or tissue paper fish.
+Print online pictures of fish your children like, or use plastic fish or tissue paper fish.
 Cut out all paper fish.
-Glue some along the tank's back and sides.
-Attach others to the plastic plants with double-sided tape so the fish look like they're swimming at different depths.
+Glue some along the tank’s back and sides.
+Attach others to the plastic plants with double-sided tape so the fish look like they’re swimming at different depths.
 Add fish stickers on the blue background to make it appear you have a tank filled with fish.

 Measure the front of the shoebox and cut a plastic sheet to fit.
 Tape the plastic front to the box.
 Glue more fish to the front of the tank.